apt142/backstage/README.md

 First off, there's a lot of boiler plate to getting a django instance running locally on docker.
 I wanted to go straight to a dockerized instance so that my code has maximum portability.

-I wanted to give you an package that was easy to install and wouldn't interfere with anythign you've already install on your system.
+I wanted to give you a package that was easy to install and wouldn't interfere with anything you've already install on your system.
 Containers ensure that correct versions of requirements are followed and don't collide with globally installed packages.

 The initial bare bones are the following: